 • use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs

 • understand computer networks including the internet; how they can provide multiple services, such as the world wide web; and the opportunities they offer for communication and collaboration

 • use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content

 • select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information

 • use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.

 We also use the correct 'Computational Language' where we can.
-Vocabulary like, 'algorithm' and 'data' are commonplace in our lessons and the children use them with understanding.
+Vocabulary like, 'algorithm' and 'debug' are commonplace in our lessons and the children use them with understanding.

 We have access to a class set of iPads, laptops and PC's, with each class having at least 1 hour of Computing a week.
 The iPads may also be used for maths, literacy or research for topic work in class.